kubeflow/kfp-tekton/sdk/python/tests/README.md

 FAILURE: withparam_output.py
 FAILURE: withparam_output_dict.py

+Compilation status for testdata DSL scripts:

   Success: 25
-Failure: 5
+  Failure: 6
-Total:   30
+  Total:   31

+Overall success rate: 25/31 = 81%

 Compilation status report:   sdk/python/tests/test_kfp_samples_report.txt Accumulated compiler logs:   temp/test_kfp_samples_output.txt Compiled Tekton YAML files:  temp/tekton_compiler_output/
 ```

-The goal is to have all the 30 tests pass before we can have a degree of confidence that the compiler can handle
+The goal is to have all the `31` tests pass before we can have a degree of confidence that the compiler can handle
 a fair number of pipelines.